nilsgumpfer/machine_learning_stplus/README.md

 ## 📁 Structure

 - `data/` – Sample datasets (or download scripts)
+- `plots/` – Directory where plots will be saved
 - `scripts/` – Python scripts for demonstrations or assignments
 - `requirements.txt` – List of required Python packages